afrtrivi1120/ex_FARC_killings_ML/README.md

 # ex_FARC_killings_ML
-Code including a set of machine learning techniques devoted to predicting ex-FARC combatants killings.
+Code including a set of machine learning techniques devoted to predicting ex-FARC combatants killings in Colombia.